embrilliant/walk/README.md

-# walk
+# Let's have a walk!

-Press arrow keys on your keyboard.
+Press the arrow keys on your keyboard.

-# walk
+An interactive parallactic frame with a fortune-teller at the end.